clarkgrubb/data-tools/doc/csv-to-tab.1.md

 # NAME

-csv-to-tsv - convert CSV to TSV
+csv-to-tab - convert CSV to tab delimited

 # SYNOPSIS

-csv-to-tsv OPTIONS [CSV_FILE]
+csv-to-tab OPTIONS [CSV_FILE]

 # DESCRIPTION

-Read a CSV file from file specified on command line or standard input and write the corresponding TSV file to standard output.
+Read a CSV file from file specified on command line or standard input and write the corresponding tab delimited file to standard output.

-In the TSV format fields are delimited by tabs and records are terminated by an end-of-line marker.  `csv-to-tsv` uses newline as the end-of-line marker.
+In the tab delimited format fields are delimited by tabs and records are terminated by an end-of-line marker.  `csv-to-tab` uses newline as the end-of-line marker.

-There is no mechanism for quoting tabs or newlines, and by default `csv-to-tsv` will fail if they occur in the fields of the CSV file.
+There is no mechanism for quoting tabs or newlines, and by default `csv-to-tab` will fail if they occur in the fields of the CSV file.

 # OPTIONS